nirmata/ocr-tesseract-docker/README.md

+**Fork of https://github.com/ricktorzynski/ocr-tesseract-docker.
+Converted to CentOS with other customizatoons**

 # OCR Tesseract Docker
 Allows upload of an image for OCR using Tesseract and deployed using Docker.
 This uses Flask, a light weight web server framework - but for development purposes only.
 OpenCV is used to reduce noise in the image for better processing by pytesseract.
 Uploads on AWS are limited to 2MB - below are 3 images of a job posting taken on a Pixel 2XL phone, and reduced in size using Gimp by adjusting quality.